|Product Code||Laser Module Dia.||Color, λ(nm)||Model||Laser Power||Laser Pattern|

 You can check some of our available specific DOE laser patterns at our dedicated page for DOE: email@example.com

 ※ IADIY has the optical design capacity to design and create new optical components such as Laser Collimating Lens, Diffractive Optical Elements, etc.. according to your requirements.
-If you had any questions, please don't hesitate to let us know.
+If you had any questions, please not hesitate to let us know.

 The driving circuit of the laser modules can be either APC (Auto Power Control) or ACC (Auto Current Control).
 An APC driver controlled laser module will automatically adjust the input current in order to output a constant value of optical power.
 An ACC driver controlled laser module will in another way have a constant value of input current, while the output power may be a percentage variable by temperature change.